 - an improved quality of life.

 The Ambitious about Autism Schools Trust currently works with local authorities and local groups who share our commitment to developing high-quality, evidence based schools for children and young people with autism.
-Parents, carers and community groups are viewed as partners and have an integral role within our schools, so we want to hear from you.

 Get in touch